 Public Affairs Programming

-The Goldfarb Center brings prominent and influential scholars and policymakers to campus each year to discuss and debate national and global events as they unfold.
-High profile events, such as the Senator George J. Mitchell Distinguished International Lecture Series, bring to campus leaders spanning the fields of political science, professional media, and international affairs.
+The Goldfarb Center welcomes prominent and influential scholars and policymakers to campus each year to discuss and debate national and global events as they unfold.
+High profile events, such as the Senator George J. Mitchell Distinguished International Lecture Series, hosts leaders spanning the fields of political science, professional media, and international affairs.
 The William R. and Linda K. Cotter Debate Series brings national and international experts to campus for spirited discussion of controversial topics.
 Public affairs programming also includes a regular schedule of panels, dinners, lectures, conferences, and film screenings, providing students and faculty with many opportunities to network and share ideas.

 Elijah Parish Lovejoy Award in Journalism and the Morton A. Brody Distinguished Judicial Service Award